ben-manes/gradle-versions-plugin/README.md

 Another task property `outputFormatter` controls the report output format.
 The following values are supported:

-  * plain: format output file as plain text (default)
+  * `"plain"`: format output file as plain text (default)
-  * json: format output file as json text
+  * `"json"`: format output file as json text
-  * xml: format output file as xml text, can be used by other plugins (e.g. sonar)
+  * `"xml"`: format output file as xml text, can be used by other plugins (e.g. sonar)
+  * a Closure: will be called with the result of the dependency update analysis

 You can also set multiple output formats using comma as the separator: